icon to open the header menu

 At the heart of knowledge transmission and acquisition of the craftsman stands the practice , and inherent in the practice is the good practice , the one leading to a beautiful result.
 The existence of an aesthetic experience of code, and the adjectives used to qualify it (smelly, spaghetti, muddy), pointed at in Lexical Field in Programmer Discourse , already hints at an appreciation of code beyond its formalisms and rationalisms, and towards its materiality.

-A traditional perspective is that motor skills, with dexterity, care and experience, are an essential feature of a craftsman's ability to realize something beautiful ( Osborne, 1977) , along with self-assigned standards of quality ( Pye, 2008 Sennett, 2009) .
-These qualitative standards which, when pushed to their extreme, result in a craftsperson's style , gained through practice and experience, rather than by explicit measurements ( Pye, 2008) 148 .
-Two things are concerned here, supporting the final result: tools and materials ( Pye, 2008) .
+A traditional perspective is that motor skills, with dexterity, care and experience, are an essential feature of a craftsman's ability to realize something beautiful ( author, year) , along with self-assigned standards of quality ( author, year author, year) .
+These qualitative standards which, when pushed to their extreme, result in a craftsperson's style , gained through practice and experience, rather than by explicit measurements ( author, year) 148 .
+Two things are concerned here, supporting the final result: tools and materials ( author, year) .
 According to Pye, a craftsperson should have a deep, implicit knowledge of both, what they use to manipulate (chisels, hammers, ovens, etc.) as well as what they manipulate (stone, wood, steel, etc).

 The knowledge that the craftsman derives, while being tacit (see Knowing-what and knowing-how ), is directed at its tools, its materials, and the function ascribed to the artefact being constructed, and such knowledge is derived from a direct engagement with the first two, and a constant relation to the third.
 Finally, any aesthetic decoration is here to attest to the care and engagement of the individual in what is being constructed—its dwelling, in Heideggerian terms.